Maxchaosin/biocall/README.md

     )
     ```

 -   `TransactionProcessor`: This class acts on the events detected by the `EventScanner`.
-It is responsible for constructing, signing, and (in this simulation) logging the details of the transaction that would be sent to the destination chain.
-It encapsulates the logic for interacting with the destination bridge contract.
+It is responsible for constructing, signing, and logging the details of the transaction that would be sent to the destination chain.
+It encapsulates all logic for interacting with the destination bridge contract.
+    ```python
+    # Example instantiation
+    processor = TransactionProcessor(
+        connector=destination_chain_connector,
+        listener_private_key="0x...",
+        contract_address="0x...",
+        contract_abi=[...]
+    )
+    ```

--   `BridgeOrchestrator`: The main conductor that ties all the other components together.
-It initializes the system, manages the main application loop, maintains state (like the last block scanned), and coordinates the flow from the `EventScanner` to the `TransactionProcessor`.
+-   `BridgeOrchestrator`: The main conductor that ties all other components together.
+It initializes the system, manages the main application loop, maintains state (like the last block scanned), and coordinates the flow from `EventScanner` to `TransactionProcessor`.

 The main script (`script.py`) then orchestrates these components: